ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 Schematics are not able to provision the cluster, and you are seeing the following error message: `Request is not authorized.
 Check your user permissions and authorizations and try again.`
 {: tsSymptoms}

-You don't have the required access to get any VPC resources provisioned.
+You do not have the required access to get any VPC resources provisioned.
 {: tsCauses}

 Contact your account administrator and get all the required accesses.
-For more information, see [Required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
+For more information, see [Required permissions](/docs/account?topic=account-userroles).
 {: tsResolve}

 ## Why is IBM Cloud Schematics not able to provision the cluster and fails with an error that the provided name is not unique?